Adhishtanaka/yourapp/README.md

    - A dedicated section in the app stores previously used prompts and saved HTML code, minimizing token usage and offering a streamlined user experience.

 ## Features
-- **AI-Powered App Generation**: Users provide a prompt, which is optimized and fed into an AI model to generate a complete HTML-based app.
+- **AI-Powered Mobile IDE & App Generation**: Users provide a prompt, which is optimized and fed into an AI model to generate a complete HTML-based app.
 - **Customization & Editing**: Users can modify prompts and regenerate their apps instantly.
 - **Offline Support**: Save generated apps for future use without consuming additional AI tokens.
 - **Browser API Integration**: Leverage local storage and other browser capabilities for enhanced functionality.